eProsima/Fast-DDS-docs/docs/fastdds/use_cases/tcp/tcp_use_case.rst

 networks.
 When configured, UDP transport will exclusively be used during the :ref:`PDP discovery<disc_phases>` phase, taking advantage of the more reliable TCP/SHM for the remainder of the communication process.
 Fast DDS offers an extremely straightforward implementation for this mode through an environment variable, XML profiles or via code.
+Additionally, it is possible to use the builtin transports configuration options to customize the ``LARGE_DATA`` mode to better suit the specific requirements of each user.

 For a video demonstration showcasing a practical example of this configuration, please refer to:
 `Large Data communication with ROS 2